-

 DECK RUNS OUT

-The player who picked the last card shuffles a new deck from the dumped cards (if any).
+When the deck runs out, it's reshuffled from the dumped cards (if any) by the player whose turn it was.
 If happens again, shuffled again.

-- OPT OUT: The round continues, but players can now opt out on their turn: dump remaining hand cards (and ununsed catapult) face down into the center.
+- DROP OUT: The players have an extra one-way option to drop out: dump remaining hand cards (and an unused catapult) face down into the center.

-- REVEAL: When all are empty handed (or have got stuck earlier by hand full of own suit), the round stops and history lines are revealed.
+- ENDING: When all are empty handed (or have got stuck earlier by hand full of own suit), the round stops and history lines are flipped.

 SCORING